 State law, as well as residence hall policy, requires all students to leave their room and/or public areas and evacuate the building when a fire alarm is sounded.
 Failure to do so may result in disciplinary and/or legal action.
-If the fire alarm sounds, take the following action as directed on the ESU Emergency Escape Plan posted on each residential room door.
+If the fire alarm sounds, take action as directed on ESU Emergency Escape Plan signage and/or follow emergency exit signs.